BraveGroup/DCD/README.md

 ```

 b) using DGDE to generate needed data for GMW.
-Finishing training for DGDE, please generate data on 1 gpu card as:
+Finishing training for DGDE, please generate data on 1 GPU as:
 ```bash
 cd DGDE
 CUDA_VISIBLE_DEVICES=0 \